MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/docs/sphinx/tutorial.rst

 RP script
 ---------

-The pilot script is ``rp/rp_psa.py``.
+The pilot script is :program:`rp/rp_psa.py` (see :ref:`rp_psa` for details).
+In the following, important parts of the script are explained.

-First, a session is created and a Pilot Manager if initialized:
+First, a session is created and a Pilot Manager is initialized:

 .. literalinclude:: /code/rp/rp_psa.py
    :language: python
    :lines: 65-70
    :linenos:
+   :lineno-start: 65

 Second, a ComputePilot is described and submitted to the Pilot Manager: